privacybydesign/pbdf-website/pages/en/irma-start.md

 so useful.
 The only thing that the attacker can do is try out all 100,000 possible PIN codes: for each attempt *X*, the number *hash( X | nonce )* can be computed and sent to the server.
-The server will notice such repeated attempts and will block the account until further notice.
-In that case, the account holder will receive a warning at the registered email address, and also a link to unblock the account.
+The server will notice such repeated attempts and will slow down the login attempts (*rate limiting*).

 The picture below summarises the two roles of the Privacy by Design foundation.
 On the one hand, the foundation issues several attributes